plone/training/mosaic.rst

 In the first tab, named "Content layouts", there is a source editor.

-By editing ``manifext.cfg``, we can assign a layout to another content type by changing the ``for =`` line.
+By editing ``manifest.cfg``, we can assign a layout to another content type by changing the ``for =`` line.
 If we remove this line, the layout is available for any content type.

 We can also delete the layout section from ``manifest.cfg``, and the layout will be deleted (if we do so, it is recommended to delete its associated HTML file too).